 The resolution of these samples is $1024\times 201$.
-For each dataset, we utilize the first 9000 samples for finetuning and the rest 1000 samples for testing.
+For each dataset, we use 1000 test samples.
 We downsample the spatial resolution of these datasets to 256 and maintain the temporal resolution unchanged.
-The downstream PDEs consist of the Advection equation and the Burgers equation.
+The zero-shot PDEs consist of the Burgers equation and the Advection equation.